-In this on-demand webinar, Covance and Emulate present promising new data on the characterization of the Kidney-Chip as a model to study and predict potential drug-drug interactions.
+In this on-demand webinar, Covance and Emulate present data on the characterization of the Kidney-Chip as a model to study and predict potential drug-drug interactions.

 In the pharmaceutical industry, there is a need for more human-relevant preclinical models that can enable a mechanistic understanding of human diseases and drug action.